Dany511/P1_Housing_Price_Pred/README.md

 •Perform Linear Regression to predict housing values based on median_income.

-•Predict output for test dataset using the fitted model.
+•Predicted output for test dataset using the fitted model.

-•Plot the fitted model for training data as well as for test data to check if the fitted model satisfies the test data.
+•Made a Plot of fitted model for training data as well as for test data to check if the fitted model satisfies the test data.